Revature-NG-Java-Content/W2D3-sql-JDBC-aggregate-functions-activity/AggregateFunctionsJDBCLab.md

 What did you get ???
 If you are following me exactly, the answer should be 19!

-Awesome to continue self practice complete the following:
+Awesome!
+Now, to continue self practice please complete the following:

 	- Find the Average quantity of produce in the table.
 Meaning, on average how many of each produce is there?